djgrant/addis-tour-guide/src/pages/guides/index.md

 ## Abenezer Endale

-Originally from Hawassa, in the South of Ethiopia, I grew up in a Rastafarian community.
-In school I loved learning English because it enabled me to interact with _ferengi_ (a friendly term, meaning foreigners).
-My journey took me to Addis Ababa to study at the university and I began to work as a tour guide for visitors to Ethiopia.
-Being a tour guide is my passion as it allows me to share the country I love while meeting and learning from amazing people from around the world!
+Originally from southern Ethiopia, I grew up facing many challenges that shaped my resilience and determination.
+Over time, my dreams grew into a deep passion for learning and exploration.
+That passion led me to Addis Ababa, where I pursued my university studies and began building the foundation of my career.

+Since 2019, I have been a licensed local guide in Ethiopia.
+Guiding is more than a job for me — it is a calling.
+I love sharing the rich history, diverse cultures, and natural beauty of my country while meeting incredible people from all around the world.
+Every tour is an opportunity to connect, learn, and create unforgettable memories together.